Copyright © 2020 ALULA Film Festival (aka DC Chinese Film Festival)

 5.1.
 Initial Review

-The festival organizing committee will conduct a preliminary selection and classification of all entries, filtering out those films, which do not meet festival’s requirements.
+The festival organizing committee will conduct a preliminary selection and classification of all entries, filtering out those films, which do not meet the festival's requirements.

 5.2.
 Nomination of Finalists

-Selection of films for the feature and short film categories of the main competition: After the screening of the entries by category, a selection committee set up by the organizing committee and comprised of industry insiders will deliberate, score and nominate finalists .
+Selection of films for the feature and short film categories of the main competition: After the screening of the entries by category, a selection committee set up by the organizing committee and composed of industry insiders will deliberate, score and nominate finalists .

 5.3.
 Judging and Selection

 The selection committee will nominate films (for both the main competition categories and online competition categories) to the professional contest judges (established filmmakers and film scholars from China and the U.S.), and the panel of judges will assess the films and exchange opinions.
 Eventually, the scoring breakdown will decide the contest prizes.
 At the same time the organizing committee will gather the judges’ scores and feedback and give them to the finalists for their consideration.